willlie1/crv_jenkins_handson/README.md

 2. create a scripted pipeline which contains the following stages: `clean`, `test`, `build`, `deploy`
 3. create a scripted pipeline using groovy which contains the following stages: `clean`, `test`, `build`, `deploy`

+EXTRA:
+- Try to add some validation i.e. correct version.
+Make sure it fails when it should!

 **Note**: The `deploy` step cannot be executed during this demo, instead we will just Log the following string: "Yay, we've deployed our application using a jenkins pipeline"

 To help you a little, we've created some branches with examples for each step.